-Lifeline Description Communications The communications sector includes any services that enable both routine and emergency communications, such as cell towers, phone lines, dispatch systems, radio infrastructure, and satellite communications.
+Lifeline Description Communications The communications sector includes any services that enaroutine and emergency communications, such as cell tower phone lines, dispatch systems, radio infrastructure, and sa communications.
 Emergency Services The emergency services, which include police, fire, emergency management, public works, and emergency medical services life line sectors, provide support to the public during daily response operations.
 The emergency services sector represents the first line of defense in the prevention and mitigation of risk from hazards such as terrorist attacks, human-caused incidents, and natural disasters.
 In addition, the emergency services sector has a myriad of specialized capabilities such as hazardous materials response, search and rescue, and tactical teams.
 Energy The energy sector provides power to the community, public and private sectors, government, and first responders.
 The energy sector is divided into three interrelated segments: electricity, oil, and natural gas.
 Information Technology The information technology sector includes all system networks, hardware, software, information technology systems and services, and the Internet.
-Transportation Systems Transportation systems include roadways (federal, state, and local managed), railway (passenger and freight), airports, and marine ports (passenger and freight).
-Transportation incidents include a large-scale crash, collision, or incident involving the disruption of an air, land (road), rail, or marine mode of transportation.
-The State of Rhode Island is home to major highways, airports, railroads and marine ports.
+Transportation systems include roadways (federal, state, as managed), railway (passenger and freight), airports, and m ports (passenger and freight).
+Transportation incidents included large-scale crash, collision, or incident involving the disrupt an air, land (road), rail, or marine mode of transportation.
+To State of Rhode Island is home to major highways, airports, railroads and marine ports.
 Water and Wastewater Systems Water and wastewater systems ensure the provision of clean water and the treatment of all water and wastewater.
 Safe drinking water is a prerequisite for protecting public health and all human activity and properly treated wastewater is vital for preventing disease and protecting the environment.